expo/sentry-utils/README.md

 This package performs two main functions:

 * Provides `ExponentSentryClient`, which allows an application to easily set itself up to send any uncaught errors to Sentry (https://getsentry.com).
-* Provides a script -- `publish-sentry-release` -- that will fetch the current JavaScript bundle and source map for an Exponent experience from XDE, and upload those artifacts to Sentry to allow for symbolication of crash reports.
+* Provides a script -- `publish-sentry-release` -- that will fetch the current JavaScript bundle and source map for an Exponent experience from XDE or `exp`, and upload those artifacts to Sentry to allow for symbolication of crash reports.

 ### Sentry Client

-To use the Sentry client, register you need to first configure it your API key and app information.
+Set up the client as follows during the initialization of your app:

 ```javascript
 ExponentSentryClient.setupSentry([SENTRY DSN], [RELEASE], [EXPERIENCE ENTRY FILE])
 ```

-`RELEASE` should be a version number or Git commit SHA that identifies a new Sentry release.
+A good place to do this is in the `constructor` of your root component. `RELEASE` should be a version number or Git commit SHA that identifies a new Sentry release.

 Example usage: